hectarek/recipe-backend/docs/SPEC.md

 -   Some sites don’t expose schema.org Recipe → do we want a fallback scraper (heavier, more brittle)?
 -   Ingredient phrasing varies a lot → do we want to allow an LLM “fix ingredients” step for better matching?
 (Yes)
 -   Food Lookup may not contain brand-specific items — how do we want to store those (create-on-first-see vs. force manual mapping)?
+    -   **Implemented**: Unmatched ingredients are automatically added to Food Lookup table with `Reviewed=false` for manual review.
+Names are cleaned and formatted, and USDA API is optionally queried for standardized names.
 -   Do we want to store the original raw JSON-LD in Notion for debugging?
 (No)
 -   Rate limits / anti-bot from some sites — do we need a proxy later?
 (Yes)